DM-BBK-SDP-2017/exercises/readme.md

-All exercises completed except week 11.
+All weekly worksheets completed except week 11.

-Where relevant text based answers are located in text files within each directory
+Where relevant text based answers are located in text files within each directory.

+Many thanks for a challenging but useful course Keith!